podium-lib/hapi-layout/README.md

 ## h.podiumSend(fragment)

-This method will wrap the provided fragment in a default [document template] before dispatching.
+This method will wrap the given fragment in a default [document template] before dispatching.

 See [document template] for further information.